President and CEO John Ryan Retires After 12 Years on Board and Three as President and CEO

 About the National Center for Missing & Exploited Children

-The National Center for Missing & Exploited Children is the leading 501(c)(3) nonprofit organization and resource center providing services for law enforcement, families and the public to help find missing children, reduce child sexual exploitation and prevent child victimization.
-Designated by Congress to serve as the nation’s clearinghouse on these issues, NCMEC operates a hotline, 1-800-THE-LOST® (1-800-843-5678), and has assisted law enforcement in the recovery of more than 205,000 children.
-NCMEC also operates the CyberTipline, a mechanism for reporting suspected child pornography, child sex trafficking and other forms of child sexual exploitation.
-Since it was created in 1998, more than 3.6 million reports of suspected child sexual exploitation have been received, and more than 135 million suspected child pornography images have been reviewed.
+The National Center for Missing & Exploited Children is the leading 501(c)(3) nonprofit organization working with law enforcement, families and the professionals who serve them on issues relating to missing and sexually exploited children.
+Established in 1984 and authorized by Congress to serve as the nation’s clearinghouse on these issues, NCMEC operates a hotline, 1-800-THE-LOST® (1-800-843-5678), and has assisted law enforcement in the recovery of more than 205,550 children.
+NCMEC also operates the CyberTipline, a mechanism for reporting child pornography, child sex trafficking and other forms of child sexual exploitation.
+Since it was created in 1998, more than 3.3 million reports of suspected child sexual exploitation have been received, and more than 132 million suspected child pornography images have been reviewed.
 NCMEC works in partnership with the U.S. Department of Justice’s Office of Juvenile Justice and Delinquency Prevention.
 To learn more about NCMEC, visit www.missingkids.com.
 Follow NCMEC on Twitter and like NCMEC on Facebook.

 National Center for Missing & Exploited Children